j-schreiber/js-sf-cli-security-audit/messages/org.audit.run.md

 The target directory %s is empty or no valid audit config was found.
 A valid audit config must contain at least one policy.

+# NoClassificationFoundForProfiles

+The "Profiles" policy requires at least userPermissions to be initialised, but none were found at the target directory.

-# NoClassificationFoundButRequiredError
+# NoClassificationFoundForPermissionSets

-The target directory contains one or more policies that require permission classifications, but none was found.
-The following policies require at least classifications for userPermissions: %s
+The "Permission Sets" policy requires at least userPermissions to be initialised, but none were found at the target directory.